NSLS-II-BMM/BeamlineManual/docs/instruments.rst

    The linkam stage at BMM is much like this one, except with a 3mm diameter hole in the heating block to allow for transmission XAFS.

+BMM has two dewars for use with the Linkam.
+The 2 L dewar has enough capacity for about 2 hours of measurement.
+The 25 L dewar runs for about 16 hours and is the standard choice.
+The advantage of the smaller dewar is that it is smaller and might be needed for complicated setups were space is at a premium.

 Displex Cryostat
 ~~~~~~~~~~~~~~~~